1984 Cachar earthquake: Geological setting

 Cachar lies on the Shillong Plateau, in the northeast region of India.
-It is one of the most seismically active regions due to it being located between the boundary of the Indian Plate and the Eurasian Plate, thus creating the Himalayan arc.
-The continental Indian Plate is colliding with the Burma Plate (part of the Eurasian Plate) at an oblique angle.
+It is one of the most seismically active regions in the world, due to its being located between the boundary of the Indian Plate and the Eurasian Plate, thus creating the Himalayan arc.
+The continental Indian Plate collides with the Burma Plate (part of the Eurasian Plate) at an oblique angle.
 The continental collision zone is seismically active with the potential to generate large earthquakes.

-The events happening after this earthquake (1984) are said to be the beginning of a re-activation of seismic activity in the area and is said to be home to another large earthquake with a magnitude of ≥6 in the near future.
-Cachar has also been hit by a much larger earthquake in the past being a magnitude 7.4 in the same area in 1869.
+The events following this earthquake (1984) are said to be the beginning of a re-activation of seismic activity in the area,.
+The area has been predicted to be home to another large earthquake with a magnitude of ≥6 in the near future.
+Cachar has also been hit by a much larger earthquake in the past with a magnitude of 7.4 in the same area in 1869.

 Earthquake

 The earthquake happened in the early morning of December 31, 1984 local date or the last day of the year.
-There are two recorded magnitudes for this even, one being 6.0 on the moment magnitude scale and the other is a 5.6 on the body-wave magnitude scale.
+There are two recorded magnitudes for this event, one being 6.0 on the moment magnitude scale and the other is a 5.6 on the body-wave magnitude scale.
 It was assigned a maximum intensity of VIII (Severe) on the Mercalli intensity scale.
 According to isoseismal maps. intensity VIII was felt in a narrow area near the epicenter.
 Isoseismal maps with intensity contours in the area also suggest the depth of focus is shallower than initially finalized; at 10 kilometers or less.

 The tremor triggered numerous surface fissures on flat grounds spewing sand and water out of it.
 Multiple ground failures and liquefaction were observed, which was considered unusual due to it being too moderate in size to generate an effect similar to this normally seen in larger earthquakes.
 However, it was later realized that the region is filled with loose soil and a main component of liquefaction which is the flat land in the region being filled with sedimentary rock.
 The focal mechanism of the earthquake is a combination of a thrust and a strike-slip.